Last Updated: May 2025 | Reviewed by Abbie Jacobs

 - A completed Authorization to Release Confidential Information

-- A copy of the RN’s current certification and letter with certification expiration date
+- A copy of the RN’s current certification and a letter with a certification expiration date

 All materials must be sent to the following address: